mottolagabriele/networking2-unitn/README.md

 In the isolated state, assumed during network issues, basic functionality is preserved.
 Lab1 students can only access servers S1 and S2, while lab2 students can only access servers S3 and S4.
 The IT office retains access to all servers for verification purposes.

+In the service state, we aim to control traffic using common protocols and ports.
+We choose to limit Torrent traffic, streaming traffic, and ensure high throughput for VoIP.

 Note: When using a terminal opened with Python, you may encounter some issues after pressing Control-C. This problem is caused by the terminal and the operating system implementation.
 An important future implementation should address this issue.
 The easiest solution is to retype Control-C. There are no ideas why this works.